P2437 – Selene

 Shell U.K. Ltd Farm-in to P2437

 On 30th April 2019 the Company announced that Shell U.K. Ltd exercised their option on Licence P2437 and specifically the Selene prospect.
 Following completion of the transaction in August 2019, Deltic have transferred a 50% working interest in Licence P2437 to Shell in return for a cash sum of USD$600,000 and Shell funding 75% of the costs the first exploration to be drilled on the licence up to a gross well cost of USD$25M.
+In July 2022 the Partnership committed to drill an exploration well on the Selene structure.

 Well 48/08A-1 well discovered Sloop in 1989, a Lower Leman gas bearing sand in a heavily faulted structure.
 A 209.7m gross Leman Sandstone was encountered with certain sections reaching 12% porosity.
 Log analysis suggests a gas-water contact at 2908m TVDSS.
 The discovery has a gas initially in place of 17 to 54 BCF.